SolaceProducts/pubsubplus-gcp-quickstart/README.md

 # Install a Solace PubSub+ Software Message Broker onto Google Compute Engine Linux Virtual Machines

 This repository explains how to install a Solace PubSub+ Software Message Broker in various configurations onto Google Compute Engine (GCE) Linux Virtual Machines.
-This guide is intended mainly for development and demo purposes.
+This guide is intended for development and demo purposes.

 # Description of the Solace PubSub+ Software Message Broker